aarushis18/aarushis18/README.md

 # hi, i'm aarushi!

-i like to build because i’m curious. recent cs grad @ university of michigan. software engineer who reaches for ml/ai when it serves the problem. minimal, geometric, intentional and clean — in code and design.
+i like to build things because i’m curious. recent cs grad @ university of michigan. software engineer who reaches for ml/ai when it serves the problem. minimal, geometric, intentional and clean — in code and design.

 ---